abhijithkrish619/Intern_js/README.md

 - "
 - and then replace app.js,index.js,index.css in the src of the mapp file with the one in day8 file
 - replace index.html in the public folder of mapp file with index.html in day8 file
+## Day 9:
+- I've a login and create account layout using react.js
+- To run this file.
+- Go to cmd type
+- "npx create-react-app mapp
+- cd mapp
+- npm start
+- "
+- and then replace app.js,index.js,index.css in the src of the mapp file with the one in day8 file
+- replace index.html in the public folder of mapp file with index.html in day8 file
+- copy paste the comp folder in src